ethanak/Mimbrola/tools/README.md

 Created folders name are combined from:
 - voice name.
 Actually got from file name, as Mbrola database does not contain machine-readable information.
 - compression type.
-There are: full (for not-compressed), alaw (for compressed) and low (for resampled).
+There are: full (for not-compressed), alaw (for A-law compressed), ulaw (for µ-law compressed) and low (for resampled).
 - "app" i folder contains array headers (no blob file)

 For example: